+All HVAC/R equipment requires prior approval by FMD HVAC department.
+Mini splits, and VRF systems are required to be Trane or Mitsubishi.
+No other brands will be accepted without prior approval from FMD HVAC department.
 All air handling fans and blowers shall be operated at less than maximum RPM's to deliver design air pressures, flows and velocities, to minimize vibration and noise problems, and to allow for air balancing without fan or blower over-speed.
 All fans, motors, blowers and their attachments must be de-rated for altitude.